Here is my reading list for the month.

 I like the stories written by Edgar Allan Poe, at least so far.
 I enjoyed reading Tell-Tale Heart so, I picked up another one of his short stories.
 The Fall of the House of Usher is a little longer of a short story.
 This is a gothic horror fiction type of story.
 It begins with the narrator arriving at the house of his friend Roderick Usher.
 I just went through the story randomly, and its descriptions and atmosphere reminded me of Wuthering Heights in a way.
 I can’t wait to start reading this one.

 3. To Kill a Mockingbird by Harper Lee.

 I read To Kill a Mockingbird a long time ago.
-I was probably too young to understand everything that the novel says, and I realized when I saw the movie again.
+I was probably too young to understand everything that the novel says, and I realized this when I saw the movie.
 So, this one is re-read.
 The story is narrated by a six-year-old named Jean Louise Finch.
 Things begin to change for the Finches when their lawyer father takes a case to defend Tom Robinson, a black man accused of raping a white woman.
 I just started reading this novel, and I am only a couple of chapters in right now.